 What is the NeXXt Scholars Program?

 The New York Academy of Sciences, in partnership with the U.S. Department of State and a consortium of women's colleges, launched the NeXXt Scholars Program in the fall of 2012.
 This Program aims to engage, connect and advance young women from countries with predominantly Muslim populations and young American women to pursue undergraduate degrees in Science, Technology, Engineering and Math (STEM) fields.
-In order to accomplish this goal, the Academy provides partnership, mentorship, and networking support for these Scholars by way of a selected STEM Fellow.
+In order to accomplish this goal, the Academy provides partnership, mentorship, and networking support for these Scholars by way of a selected female STEM Fellow.

 Application Process for American NeXXt Scholars